elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

  * Click Enable Security

- * Click on Jenkins’ own user database option
+ * Click on Jenkins' own user database option

  * Then click on Allows users to sign up